top of page

 Fig Mosaic Virus

-One possible reason why your fig tree isn't fruiting is a severe case of Fig Mosaic Virus (FMV).
+Another reason why your fig tree may not be fruiting could be due to a severe case of Fig Mosaic Virus (FMV).
 This disease can cause visible symptoms like mottled, discolored leaves and deformed growth.
+In severe cases, it's more than cosmetic and can stunt the growth of your fig tree.

 It should be noted that almost all fig trees are infected with the virus, but not all have a severe case of it.
 If your tree is showing a lot of the visible symptoms of FMV and you believe that it’s affecting the growth and production of your fig tree, consider doing some rejuvenation pruning to combat the virus.

-The technique of rejuvenation pruning involves removing heavily infected growth in order to promote new and healthy shoots in their place.
+Rejuvenation pruning involves removing heavily infected growth to promote new and healthy shoots in their place.
 Hard pruning a fig tree can encourage new growth and is traditionally performed on old trees by cutting them down to below soil level and selecting one or several healthy shoots to become the new trunk(s) of the tree, resulting in a good base and proper performance.

 To read more about Rejuvenation Pruning Fig Trees, click here:

-What about metabolism?
-If our trees are cold, it can be difficult for the tree to operate efficiently.
-Metabolism is controlled by the soil temperature and the fig tree optimally operates at 78F.
-Just like us as humans, we operate at a specific temperature and if we're too cold, we shiver to warm up.
+To help this concept make sense, think about our bodies.
+We operate at a specific temperature and if we're too cold, we shiver to warm up.
 If we're too hot, we sweat to remain at that optimal body temperature to function correctly.

-The fig is no different.
-When soil temperatures are around 55-65F, some fig varieties can struggle to not necessarily set fruits along the branches but continue ripening the fruits to a larger size.
+Fig Trees are no different.
+When soil temperatures are around 55-65F, some fig varieties can struggle to continue their ripening process.

-Just think about how our trees and garden behave in the fall weather.
-Everything slows down.
-This is why it's important in places with a mild summer to aid in increasing soil temperatures.
-By using black plastic pots OR planting our trees in 1-2ft high mounds or raised beds, we can see huge increases in our tree's metabolism.
+Just think about how our trees and gardens behave as they approach winter or frost, they slow down.
+By using black plastic pots OR planting our trees in 1-2ft high mounds or raised beds, we can help our fig trees get the warmth they need and help them ripen.

 Additional Reasons for a Fig Tree Not Bearing Fruit